Harshalvk/Cage/docs/adr/README.md

 # Architecture Decision Records

 This folder records the significant technical decisions made while building Cage — what was decided, why, and what alternatives were considered.
-The goal is that anyone (including future-you) can understand *why* the codebase looks the way it does without having to reverse-engineer it from the code alone.
+The goal is that anyone (including future-me) can understand *why* the codebase looks the way it does without having to reverse-engineer it from the code alone.

 ## Index